 Hotels Worth Checking Into in North Coast California

 We stayed in this charming historical inn before our visit to the redwoods.
 It’s located just north of the Redwood National & State Park, making it a great spot to stay before or after your redwood tour.
 And trust me, order the cinnamon roll for breakfast!!
-(See more photos of the Requa Inn)
+(Check prices for the Requa Inn)

 Featherbed Railroad Caboose Bed and Breakfast

-This spot is quirky and cute bed and breakfast that is located next to the gorgeous Clear Lake in northern CA. I think this would be perfect for families but unfortunately they’re only permitted to have two guests each.
-However the cabooses do make it a fun and unique spot for couples.
-(See more photos of the Featherbed Railroad B&B)
+This spot is a quirky and cute bed and breakfast that is located next to the gorgeous Clear Lake in northern CA. I think this would be perfect for families but unfortunately, they’re only permitted to have two guests each.
+However, the cabooses do make it a fun and unique spot for couples.
+(Check prices for the Featherbed Railroad B&B)

 If you’re looking for historical luxury in main street USA, check out the Tallman.
 We enjoyed dinner and drinks at their Blue Wing Restaurant which features a beautiful patio dining area.
 The hotel features beautifully appointed renovated rooms that will make you feel cozy and pampered.
-(See more photos of the Tallman Hotel)
+(Check prices for the Tallman Hotel)